adavarski/DataScience-DataOps_MLOps-Playground/k8s/Demo8-ML-Cybersecurity/README.md

 Browse to http://jupyter.data.davar.com/lab

+Note: Examples from book "Hands-On Artificial Intelligence for Cybersecurity"

 ## Getting to know Python's libraries

 Python libraries that are among the most well known and widespread in the field of ML: